global-system/Sphinx-OdtParser/README.md

    >See: https://pandoc.org/
 2. Install sphinx-doc
    >See: bin/initdev.cmd
-3. Copy src/sphinx_odtparser in a directory which is include in PYTHONPATH
+3. Copy src/sphinx_odtparser in a directory which is included in PYTHONPATH

 ## Add OdtParser
 Add following in the config.py: